 I knew I wanted the pattern to be very airy with a loose fit.
 I settled on a simple double crochet mesh stitch.
 This pattern is soooo easy!
 If you know how to double and single crochet, then you’re good to go!

 The yarn I used for this pattern is Premiere Candy Shop yarn.
 I thought the color changes of this yarn were very gradual, which I loved!
 Often with other color changing yarn, I have experienced abrupt color changes.
-You can use any worsted weight yarn for this pattern.
+This can make your garment look ill fitting and a little mismatched.
+This Off The Shoulder Crochet Top can be crocheted using any worsted weight yarn.

 I hope you enjoy the pattern!